PrEP for Women

 Long-Acting Injectable PrEP

 Some people do not want to take a pill daily, have trouble remembering to do so, or have circumstances in their lives that make it difficult to take daily medications.
 In late 2021, the FDA approved a long-acting injectable form of the integrase inhibitor cabotegravir for PrEP.
 The first two injections of Apretude (the US brand name for cabotegravir's extended-release injectable form) are given one month apart.
 After that, the drug is injected once every two months.
-Cabotegravir can also be taken as an oral medication for four weeks before starting injections to make sure that there are no bad reactions to the drug.
+Cabotegravir can also be taken as an oral medication daily for four weeks before starting injections to make sure that there are no bad reactions to the drug.

 Advocates are hopeful that [long-acting cabotegravir] will quickly be made available throughout the world, especially in countries with high HIV rates – and are very concerned about the extremely high cost of each dose of the drug.